mikkelmilo/Go-Turing-Machine/notes.md

 The last two transition rules make the transitions from the macro's accept state to p_1, and from the macros reject state to p_2.
 Both of these transitions are unconditional, so we don't care about what the tape head contains, and we don't move the tape head either.

+## TML quirks
+start, accept, and reject states cannot *only* exist in macro application commands.
+They must also exist in "normal" commands.
+Otherwise the compiler will (albeit somewhat errornously) report an error that this state is missing.